 Pros

-- Great control from the baseline
+- Great control for the head size

 - Good spin potential